 NQS: Nonqualified swimmer

 NROTC: Naval Reserve Officers Training Corps; a college scholarship program used to recruit future commissioned Officers for the Navy and Marine Corps.
-Many confuse this with "at the RTC" when making changes to their profile due to its location in the drop-down box and the two do look a bit alike.
-Once your Recruit arrives at the RTC, change "Waiting to leave for Boot Camp" on your My Page to "Enlisted" because your recruit is indeed "Enlisted" from the time s/he was sworn in at MEPS prior to leaving for the RTC.
+Many confuse this with "at RTC" when making changes to their profile due to its location in the drop-down box and the two do look a bit alike.
+Once your Recruit arrives at RTC, change "Waiting to leave for Boot Camp" on your My Page to "Enlisted" because your recruit is indeed "Enlisted" from the time s/he was sworn in at MEPS prior to leaving for RTC.

 NSU: Navy Service Uniform; it consists of a short-sleeve khaki shirt for males and a khaki weskit-style blouse for females, black trousers for males and black beltless slacks for females and optional beltless skirt, and a black unisex garrison cap; aka peanut butters.
 (See Service Uniform (SU) Female E-1 to E-6 and Service Uniform (SU) Male E-1 to E-6.)